kiwijomalley/SupervisedOptimalProjection/README.md

 # SupervisedOptimalProjection
-Supplementary Materials with R code used in a paper on supervised optimal projection of referral paths in a bipartite space to unipartite one-mode network that is currently under review.
+Supplementary Materials with R code used in a paper on Methodology for Supervised Optimization of the Construction of Physician Shared-Patient Networks that is currently under review.

 The computing scripts relied upon by this paper are twofold:
 1) The scripts used to construct the unipartite shared-patient physician networks under the settings of the Continuity, Revisit and Multplicity factors as described in the Background section of the paper are written in Python.
 These are available at the repository: https://github.com/kiwijomalley/OptimalBipartiteProjection.
 For additional description about these factors, readers are referred to O'Malley et al (2022) at: https://doi.org/10.6339/22-JDS1064